There are many powerful meditations for brain fog that can help you to organise your thoughts and to think more clearly.

 I have a lot of stress going on in my life right now for personal reasons related to my health.
 So I am spending even more time meditating than usual.

-The best meditations for brain fog and clarity are the simple ones.
-Which makes sense when you think about it.
+The best meditations for brain fog and clarity are the simple ones, such as mindful breathing, guided meditations, and basic mindful movements.
+This makes sense when you think about it.
 When we get brain fog, often it is because we have a lot of complicated situations going on in our lives.
 We have stress and pressure, which creates too many thoughts.

 The solution to complexity, of course, is simplicity.
 By focusing the mind on something simple, namely the breath, we give the mind an opportunity to clear and regain focus.